11 Best Real Estate Investing Books for 2020

 McElroy breaks down complicated processes and makes them easy to understand with real-world examples.

-4. The Book on Estimating Rehab Costs by J Scott
+4. The Book on Estimating Rehab Costs

 If you’ve been reading about real estate, even for a short time, you’ve probably heard that the money is made on the purchase, not the sale.
 But a good real estate deal inevitably comes with rehab and remodeling costs.